hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_docs.md

 Bonus - the headers are colored red

 [12:07:09](#CfZwedzuXCzyhlY4_iikK55iOQ06t9xWP4ZtsmtNAio) <FLuX>:
-@gltewalt we use asciidoctor since always.. and we also do SPA and PWA if that's the new buzz words.. Ì†ΩÌ∏É
+@gltewalt we use asciidoctor since always.. and we also do SPA and PWA if that's the new buzz words.. üòÉ

 [12:38:29](#1-Ptb4QRouBHv4OKmR2mmhh2LN6PEYOsI-0Kr4sLQ58) <gltewalt (Greg T)>:
 'We' as in?